micmoyles/puppet/README.md

 # puppet
-Puppet modules and config files
+Puppet modules and config files for personal testing on GCP, rPis and laptops
-# little test, can remove
+#